openpnp/openpnp/Nozzle-Tip-Background-Calibration.md

 ### Performing the Background Calibration

 Once you have selected **Method** and **Minimum Detail Size**, you can test the calibration by pressing the **Calibrate** button.
-During operational use, the Background Calibration will be re-triggered together with the Nozzle Tip Calibration, as described in the [Calibration Operating Principle](#calibration-operating-principle) section.
+In production use the Background Calibration will be re-triggered together with the Nozzle Tip Calibration, as described in the [Calibration Operating Principle](#calibration-operating-principle) section.

 ## Application